pegaltier/awesome-utils-dev/utils-trade.md

 - take position and wait confirmation

 ## INDICATORS

+## Strat 1
 - bullish if price is above the weelkly 21 MA (if it hold above it's bullish)
 - bullish if price is bellow the weelkly 21 MA (if it hold below it's bearish)
 - adx is below 20 then it's a ranging cycle (choppy)
 - adx is above 20 then it's a trending cycle (directionnal)

+## Strat 2
+- When RSI goes below 45 on a daily timeframe it's bearish. (below 30 hyper bearish but also expect big reverse)
+- When RSI goes above 55 on a daily timeframe it's bullish. (above 70 hyper bullish but also expect big reverse)

 ## VOLATILITY
 - when the volatility is high it's risky so just do day-trading and secure gain after few hours